-120 The educational resource CreativeLab\Sci&Math | Plate Tectonics was implemented during the two preceding academic years before the current implementation, in the context of ITE of one Portuguese TTI.
-The educational resource was constantly improved concerning its scientific content, didactic sequence, task's approach and the use of the simulator's capabilities during that implementation, following PST' feedback and teacher's reflections.
-It was also peer-reviewed by another TTI science education teacher.
-The internal validity (Cohen et al., 2007; Swain, 2007) of the resource was reinforced by its submission to
+The educational resource CreativeLab_Sci&Math | Plate Tectonics was implemented during the 2 preceding academic years before the current implementation, in the context of the ITE of one Portuguese TTI.
+The educational resource was constantly improved, concerning its scientific content, didactic sequence, task approach and the use of the simulator's capabilities during that implementation, following feedback from the PSTs and teachers' reflections.
+It was also peer reviewed by another TTI science education teacher.
+The internal validity (Cohen et al., 2007; Swain, 2007) of the resource was reinforced by its submission to an open scientific educational resources repository.
+During the peer review, the resource was carefully evaluated by geology and other science education teachers from universities.
+This process improved the content validity (Cohen et al., 2007; Fraenkel et al., 2012) of the educational resource, refining its format and the accuracy of the scientific content and questions so that they are clearly understood by the participants, as suggested by Swain (2017), which allowed explanations that better fit the data (Cohen et al., 2007).

-- 125 an open scientific educational resources' repository.
-During peer-review, the resource was carefully evaluated by geology and other science education university teachers.
-This process improved the content validity (Cohen et al., 2007; Fraenkel et al. 2012) of the educational resource, refining its format, the accuracy of the scientific content and questions so that they are clearly understood by the participants, as suggested by Swain (2017), which allowed explanations better fitting the data (Cohen et al., 2007). - 130 The final version of the resource was organized in tasks in a GForm®.
-The GForm® has the advantage of allowing the inclusion of different types of questions (multiple choice, checkboxes, etc.) and resources (text, images, videos, links) and the benefit of giving immediate feedback to the students about their performance in each task and globally.
-The educational approach used was guided inquiry because it is the didactic approach recommended for the use of PhETTM simulations (PhET, 2014).
-Accordingly, in the design and implementation of the educational resource, the following instructional recommendations of - 135 PhETTM simulations were considered: - Specific learning outcomes were defined (e.g. Lo1, Lo2 and Lo3); - Minimal instructions for the use of the simulator were delivered, as it was developed with the aim of allowing free exploration by PST, whose role is to construct a useful meaning from those explorations; - PST were stimulated to mobilize their previous knowledge about Plate tectonics in the tasks; - PST were encouraged to use their problem-solving skills to give correct answers to the problems posed in the tasks; - Tasks were structured to be performed in pairs of PST, encouraging cooperation and discussion of ideas; - A reflection about the contribution of the educational resource to their learning was proposed to PST.
-It was also asked if they had any suggestions addressing the improvement of the educational resource.
+The final version of the resource was organized in tasks in a Google Forms[®].
+The Google Forms[®] has the advantage of allowing the inclusion of different types of questions (multiple choice, checkboxes, etc.) and resources (text, images, videos and links) and the benefit of giving immediate feedback to the students about their performance in each task and globally.
+The educational approach used was guided enquiry because it is the didactic approach recommended for the use of PhETTM simulations (PhET, 2014).
+Accordingly, in the design and implementation of the educational resource, the following instructional recommendations for PhETTM simulations were considered:

+- 1. Specific learning outcomes were defined (e.g. LO 1, LO 2 and LO 3). - 2.
+Minimal instructions for the use of the simulator were delivered, as it was developed with the aim of allowing free exploration by PSTs, whose role is to construct a useful meaning from those explorations. - 3.
+PSTs were prompted to mobilize their previous knowledge about plate tectonics in the tasks. - 4.
+PSTs were encouraged to use their problem-solving skills to give correct answers to the problems posed in the tasks. - 5.
+Tasks were structured to be performed in pairs of PSTs, encouraging cooperation and discussion of ideas. - 6.
+PSTs were asked to reflect on the contribution of the educational resource to their learning.
+They were also asked if there were any suggestions with respect to addressing the improvement of the educational resource.